All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Anti-Inflammatory Regulation

 While GHK-Cu supports the necessary inflammatory phase of healing, it also prevents inflammation from becoming excessive or chronic.
-It downregulates pro-inflammatory cytokines (IL-6, TNF-alpha) once they are no longer needed, facilitating a smooth transition from the inflammatory to the proliferative phase.
+It downregulates pro-inflammatory cytokines (IL-6, TNF-alpha) once they're no longer needed, helping with a smooth transition from the inflammatory to the proliferative phase.

 Antioxidant Protection